chantastic/css-patterns/readme.markdown

 ## What about the idea of not coupling styles to models

-I see this as a scale&reg; concern.
-Most systems I've worked are worse for having been normalized.
+I see this as a Scale&reg; concern.
+Most systems I've worked are worse for being prematurely concerned with "scale" and normalizing classes to early.